BULL RUN, VA

 Jackson, as soon as he saw that Longstreet's advance was

-likely to be a success, sallied out of his works and advanced
+likely to be a success, sallied out of his works and

 toward the pike, but was met and turned back by Reno and